staylor11x/dresscode-data-processing/README.md

 # 📊 Scottish Qualification Data Processor

 This project extracts, cleans, and aggregates subject-level entry data from a variety of Excel sources representing different Scottish qualification levels (e.g. Intermediate 2, Higher, Advanced Higher).
-The output is saved both as a combined CSV and as individual Excel files per level and year.
+The output is saved both as a combined CSV and as individual Excel files per qualification and year.

 ## 🧰 Features